 So now that I've tasted every flavoured Canadian whisky, are there any winners?
 Well, a lot of people really like Revel Stoke (not me), but my winner would be Gibson's Finest 100th Grey Cup Limited Edition (maple flavoured).
 Davin de Kergommeaux agreed with me that it is the only one that still tastes like whisky.
 I don't know if you'll like it, but try it if you can.
 The worst?
 No contest: Black Velvet Toasted Caramel.
 This has as much in common with whisky as the green vomit coming out of Regan's mouth in The Exorcist.
 Not that I've tasted that.
 Just saying.

 The book was excellent to read, too.
 I think that after 20 years in school I've read 2 works of fiction in the 36 years since I left school.
 I went through The Exorcist in 2 days, it was so absorbing.
 The other was Interview With The Vampire.
 They set the Exorcist in Georgetown, in DC, but the actual case was in St. Louis.
 We'll be in Georgetown in a few hours from now celebrating Dramlette's birthday today.

 As for more whisky horrors, I kind of hate to say it, but I have faith that Canada (and the US, too) will come up with more than a few in the future.

-@paddockjudge - I taste them so you don't have to.
+Re: the whisky - well, I taste it so you don't have to.